 Occupations in the healthcare field typically require certification or licensure.
 Nursing aides are often employed by nursing homes, which require completion of a minimum of 75 hours of training and an examination.
-Upon completion of this program and examination, nursing aides are considered certified and entered into the state registry of nursing aides.
+Certified nursing aides are entered into the state registry of nursing aides.

 Home health aides are required by federal law to complete a competency exam that tests skills in 12 areas related to home health care.
 Aside from the examination, training supervised by a registered nurse is usually required.
 Training programs for home health aides vary from state to state.

 Social workers are also required to be licensed or registered by the state in which they practice.
 State requirements vary, but most state standards emphasize ethics, communication, and cultural diversity.